-Winter in the Nene Valley is a time for exhilarating walks in the countryside rewarded with a visit to a warm and friendly local pub.
+Summer in the Nene Valley is a time for exhilarating walks in the countryside rewarded with a visit to a warm and friendly local pub.
 Here are four routes to inspire you to lace up your boots and come to Northamptonshire.
-Wrap up warm, put some binoculars in your bag… and book ahead at your chosen pub to avoid disappointment!

 Wandenhoe wander & The Kings Head